top of page

 The relationship to the child can be demonstrated in 1 of 3 ways:

-1. The child dependents parents UK Partner (sponsor) is also their biological parent
+1. The child dependents family members UK Partner (sponsor) is also their biological parent

-2. The child dependents parent is being sponsored by UK Partner and child's parent continues to hold sole responsibility for their child
+2. The child dependents family members is being sponsored by UK Partner and child's parent continues to hold sole responsibility for their child

-3. Exclusion of the child to extend would be considered undesirable due to serious & compelling grounds in regards to the child's welfare and needs
+3. Exclusion of issuing family flr visas to the child to extend would be considered undesirable due to serious & compelling grounds in regards to the child's welfare and needs

-Child is not leading an Independent life or started their own family life:
+Child is not leading an Independent private life or started their own private family life:

-At the time of the application submission any child dependents can not be living an independent life of their own.
+At the time of the FLR application submission any child dependents can not be living an independent private life of their own.
 This means your child can not be the spouse, civil partner, fiancée or proposed civil partner or unmarried partner to someone else.
-If this is the case then your child will not be eligible for a child dependent visa they would need to apply for FLR as a spouse, civil partner or unmarried partner in their own right.
+If this is the case then your child will not be eligible for a child dependent further leave to remain visa they would need to apply for FLR as a spouse, civil partner or unmarried partner in their own right.

 Applicant is not in a Prohibited relationship: